+At last we also concern ourselves with some special cases of precedence constraints.
+For the inforests, where each test/set has at most one child, we show that $\ProblemBPCSC$ can be encoded as an instance of the well-known \textsc{Maximum Coverage}.
+This allows us to obtain an $\cO(\log n)$-approximation for $\ProblemPCWCDT$ and $\ProblemPCACDT$.
+For the case of outforests, for which every test/set has at most one parent, we show that $\ProblemBPCSC$ can be reduced the \textsc{Group Steiner Orienteering Problem} on trees, which yields an $\br{\cO\br{\log n}, 1}$-bicriteria approximation for $\ProblemBPCSC$ and as a consequence an $\cO\br{\log^2 n}$-approximation for $\ProblemPCWCDT$ and $\ProblemPCACDT$.
+For this subcase, the connection between our problems and graph exploration becomes apparent, since any sequence of sets becomes a tour of the precedence graph.

-\paragraph{Hardness Results.} Our hardness results establish nearly matching lower bounds for most variants through a hierarchy of reductions illustrated in Figure~\ref{fig:hardness_diagram}.
-We systematically reduce from known hard problems such as Group Steiner Trees and Detecting Planted Dense Subgraphs to precedence constrained covering problems and then to precedence constrained decision tree problems, showing that achieving better approximation ratios is computationally hard even for special cases.
-Our hardness results, including best known results from the literature, are summarized in Table~\ref{tab:hardness}.
+\paragraph{Hardness Results.} Our hardness results establish matching or nearly matching lower bounds for most variants through a hierarchy of reductions illustrated in Figure~\ref{fig:hardness_diagram}.
+We systematically reduce from known hard problems such as \textsc{Group Steiner Tree} and \textsc{Planted Dense Subgraph Conjecture} to precedence constrained covering problems and then to precedence constrained decision tree problems, showing that achieving better approximation ratios is computationally hard even for special cases.
+Our hardness results, including state-of-the-art, are summarized in Table~\ref{tab:hardness}.